 There are four hotels operated by Prince Hotels & Resorts that you can stay at: The Prince Karuizawa, Karuizawa Prince Hotel East, Karuizawa Prince Hotel West, and The Karuizawa Asama Prince Hotel.

-There are a wide variety of accommodations available, so you can plan an enjoyable trip, whether with the family, as a couple, or for an outing with friends.
+There are a wide variety of accommodations available, so you'll undoubtedly be able to plan an enjoyable trip -whether with family, as a couple, or for an outing with friends!

-After enjoying your stay near the slopes and getting in plenty of ski time, you can continue the fun with shopping, a soak in the hot springs, and local Shinshu gourmet.
+After enjoying your stay near the slopes and getting in plenty of ski time, you can continue the fun with shopping, a soak in the hot springs, and local Shinshu cuisine.